nus-cs2113-AY2324S1/tp/docs/team/farissirraj.md

     - Justification: Allows the user to keep track of their fitness goals.

-* **Feature 3:** Calculate the calories burned
-    - What it does: Calculate the calories burned based on the workout done.
-    - Justification: Allows the user to keep track of their fitness goals.

 * **Other Adhoc code maintenance as required for the project**